 - Think about whether you’ll need a microphone for your family and friend reading the 7 Blessings.

-- A program which outlines the major elements of a Jewish ceremony is a nice touch for non-Jewish friends who might be attending your wedding
+- A program that outlines the major elements of a Jewish ceremony is a nice touch for non-Jewish friends who might be attending your wedding.

-For your wedding reception ask if someone from your family is doing a HaMotzi (blessing of the bread) and Kiddish (blessing of the wine).
+For your wedding reception, ask if someone from your family is doing a HaMotzi (blessing of the bread) and Kiddush (blessing of the wine).
 While wine is easy to find last minute, very few venues or caterers keep Challah bread on hand.

-The best wedding planning tip would be to engage a professional wedding planner who is not only accustomed to Jewish wedding traditions but who can also refer you to wedding professionals who know the ins and outs of a Jewish wedding.
+The best wedding planning tip would be to engage a professional wedding planner who is accustomed to Jewish wedding traditions and can also refer you to wedding professionals who know the ins and outs of a Jewish wedding.

-Call our Special Moments Event Planning team today at 727-343-0800 to talk about your wedding and how we can be of assistance to you and your family.
+Call our Special Moments Event Planning team today at 727-343-0800 to talk about your wedding and how we can assist you and your family.

 Planning a wedding?